phillipjoolee-cell/data-analytics-portfolio/beats-by-dre-externship/amazon_reviews_pipepline/README.md

 I then created visualizations to show key patterns: ratings distributions, product comparisons, and trends over time.
 A correlation matrix was built to check for relationships across numeric variables, though no strong correlations emerged, reinforcing that review sentiment is subjective.

 Sentiment analysis with TextBlob added polarity and subjectivity scores, revealing that positive reviews often emphasize sound quality and design, while negative reviews focus on price and battery issues.
-Finally, Gemini AI was applied to layer executive-ready insights on top of the data, distilling why customers feel the way they do, paraphrasing representative quotes, and generating actionable recommendations across themes such as battery, connectivity, and sound.
+Finally, Gemini AI built on top of this by organizing customer language into themes, comparing Beats against competitors, and suggesting strategy-oriented recommendations.
+This layered approach distilled why customers feel the way they do and transformed raw reviews into executive-ready insights.

 # Key Insights